prabhat63s/prabhat63s/README.md

 - 🌱 I’m currently learning *Next.js*

-- 👨‍💻 All of my projects are available at [https://prabhat-singh-portfolio.vercel.app/](https://prabhat-singh-portfolio.vercel.app/)
+- 👨‍💻 All of my projects and live link are available at [https://prabhat-singh-portfolio.vercel.app/](https://prabhat-singh-portfolio.vercel.app/)

 - 📫 How to reach me *prabhat6914@gmail.com*